| Questions about rebuilding your home or construction permitting

 Substantial Amendment to Community Development Block Grant Program Being Considered to Help in Florence Recovery

-A public hearing will be held on Tuesday, April 9th at 6pm in the City Hall courtroom, 2nd floor, 300 Pollock Street to consider amending the annual action plan for CDBG funds.
-The hearing will be part of the Board of Aldermen meeting.
+A public hearing will be held on Tuesday, April 9th at 6pm in the Development Services conference room, 303 First Street, to consider amending the annual action plan for CDBG funds.
 The proposed change in fund distribution would help with public services, affordable housing, housing rehabilitation and demolition after hurricane Florence.
 Read the full draft version of the amendment here.

 Public Notice: FEMA & NC Emergency Management consider City of New Bern application for five properties to receive Hazard Mitigation Grant.